BMAS30/DATA/README.md

 ---

-## Q2 — Skills Required for the Top-Paying Jobs
+## Query 2 — Skills Required for the Top-Paying Jobs
-**Query goal:** Take the top 10 highest-paying jobs from Q1 and list their required skills.
+**Query goal:** Take the top 10 highest-paying jobs from Query 1 and list their required skills.

 ```sql
 WITH top_paying_jobs AS (